Cillian Tollett

-Cillian Tollett (born 9 February 2008) is an Irish professional footballer who plays as a striker for League of Ireland Premier Division club Galway United.
+Cillian Tollett (born 9 February 2008) is an Irish professional footballer who plays as a striker for Serie A club Bologna.

-Tollett was born in Oughterard and played youth football with Oughterard AFC before signing for Galway United’s youth academy.
-He would go on to make his professional debut for Galway in 2024 when he was only 16.
+Tollett was born in Oughterard and played youth football with Oughterard AFC before joining the academy at Galway United.
+He would go on to make his professional debut with the club in 2024 at 16 years old.
+In 2026 he had a loan spell with Athlone Town.

 Tollett is a Republic of Ireland youth international.

+Club career

 Youth career

 Tollett played for his local side Oughterard AFC from age 5, before signing for Galway United at age 14.
 Tollett would go on to represent Galway at U14, U15, U17 and U20 level.

-Club career

 Galway United

 On 18 October 2024 Tollett made his debut for Galway United at the age of just 16 at Richmond Park in a 1–2 defeat to St Patrick’s Athletic.

 On 10 December 2024 Tollett signed his first professional contract with Galway United.

 On 5 May 2025 Tollett made his first start for Galway United in a 1–2 defeat to Bohemians at Eamonn Deacy Park.
+A knee ligament injury in September 2025 ended his season and he missed out on the 2025 World Cup with the Republic of Ireland under-17 team.

+Athlone Town (loan)

+On 13 February 2026, Tollett joined League of Ireland First Division club Athlone Town on loan until the end of the season.
+Tollett made his debut the same day in a 2–1 win over Finn Harps.
+A week later he scored his first goal in senior football, after coming off the bench away to Kerry, he scored in the 87th minute to earn his side a 1–0 victory.

+Bologna

+In August 2026, Tollett signed for Serie A club Bologna.

 International career

 Tollett has been capped at multiple youth levels for the Republic of Ireland.
+He is also eligible to represent Australia.

-Tollett was apart of the under-17 squad that qualified for Ireland for the 2025 FIFA U-17 World Cup which was the first time Ireland had ever qualified for the tournament.
-However due to an ill-timed injury Tollett was out of contention for the squad that went to the tournament.
+Tollett was part of the under-17 squad that qualified for the 2025 FIFA U-17 World Cup which was the first time Ireland had ever qualified for the tournament.
+However due to an ill-timed knee ligament injury Tollett was out of contention for the squad that went to the tournament.
+On 28 March 2026, Tollett scored on his Republic of Ireland U19 debut in a 3–3 draw away to Scotland U19.

+Personal life

+His father Tulsen Tollett is an English former professional Rugby league player.